MEDICAL IMAGING PLATFORM

 Platform Growth & Adoption

-growing the platform to a total of over 30k individuals, including doctors and patients
+growing the platform to more than 30k doctors and patients

 70+ organizations

-including major hospitals and clinical groups who now rely on Medicai for their imaging infrastructure
+including major hospitals and clinical groups now relying on Medicai for their imaging workflows

 23,000+ Patients

-using the platform to efficiently send their medical imaging and documents to their doctors.
+using the platform to easily send imaging files and documents to their doctors

 2 —